the100rabh/ssl-cert-notifier/README.md

 2.  **Implement the `notifiers.Notifier` Interface:**
     *   Your new notifier struct must implement the `Send(subject, body string) error` method.
 This is where the actual logic to send the notification via your chosen service's API will reside.
+    *   For testable implementations, consider using dependency injection patterns similar to the email notifier.
     *   Refer to `internal/notifiers/telegram.go`, `internal/notifiers/email.go`, or `internal/notifiers/http.go` for examples.
 The `HTTPNotifier` specifically demonstrates sending to a generic webhook endpoint.

 3.  **Update the Notifier Factory:**